eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--debug`

 This option outputs debugging information to the console.
 This information is useful when you're seeing a problem and having a hard time pinpointing it.
 The ESLint team may ask for this debugging information to help solve bugs.
+Add this flag to an ESLint command line invocation in order to get extra debug information as the command is run (e.g. `eslint --debug test.js` and `eslint test.js --debug` are both equivalent)

 #### `-h`, `--help`